Testing the problem of time with cold atoms

-We then concentrate on the description of the bright sector only, which would correspond to the observable degrees of freedom of the universe.
-Returning for a moment to the use of the external lab time, we can observe the typical dynamics of the bright sector in the absorption pictures of Fig. \ref{Fig1} (e-k).
-After a 'big bang' (f), the visible universe grows until it reaches its maximum extension (h).
-It then contracts (i,j) and finally collapses into the 'big crunch' (k).
-The amount of entropy pumped in the bright sector can be controlled with the height of the barrier, i.e. the magnitude of $\hat{H}_{coupling}$.
+\rizp{We then concentrate on the description of the bright sector only.} {Returning for a moment to the use of the external lab time, we can observe the typical dynamics of the bright sector in the absorption pictures of Fig. \ref{Fig1} (a).
+After a 'big bang' (blue stars), the \rizp{bright sector} grows until it reaches its maximum extension.
+It then contracts and finally collapses into the 'big crunch' (green stars).} The amount of atoms entering or escaping the bright sector is determined by the height of the barrier, i.e. the magnitude of $\hat{H}_{coupling}$.

-To obtain an effective Hamiltonian for the bright sector, we trace out every other contribution, obtaining $\hat{H}_{bright}^{eff}=\hat{H}_{bright}-i\hbar\Gamma/2 $.
-The last term accounts for the gain and loss of atoms from the barrier, and is effectively an entropic pump (drain) for the system.
-In the mean-field regime, $\hat{H}_{bright}$ is the usual Gross-Pitaveskii Hamiltonian, so that in spherical coordinates we can write \cite{FABREDELARIPELLE1983281}:
+\rizp{We model the bright sector by an effective non-Hermitian Hamiltonian $\hat{H}_{bright}^{eff}=\hat{H}_{bright}-i\hbar\Gamma/2 $, where the last term accounts for the gain and loss of atoms across the barrier.
+This provides an effective gain-loss description of the bright sector due to its coupling to the unobserved dark sector, and underlies the entropy exchange used below to construct the internal time.} In the mean-field regime, $\hat{H}_{bright}$ is the usual Gross-Pitaevskii Hamiltonian, so that in spherical coordinates we can write \cite{FABREDELARIPELLE1983281}:

-where the entropic pump (drain) has been absorbed in the normalization condition $\int_{bright}|\psi|^2=N(X)$ \cite{PhysRevLett.110.035302}.
-Here $X$ is the $x$ coordinate of the center of mass (with good approximation, $Y=Z=0$ in our system), $R$ the radial coordinate, $\Sigma$ the radius of the condensate, $M(X)=N(X)m$, with $N(X)$ the number of atoms and $m$ their mass, and $g$ the mean-field interaction.
+where the \rizp{effective gain-loss contribution} has been absorbed in the normalization condition $\int_{bright}|\psi|^2=N(X)$ \cite{PhysRevLett.110.035302}.
+Here $X$ is the $x$ coordinate of the center of mass (with good approximation, $Y=Z=0$ in our system), $R$ the \risp{hyperspherical} radial coordinate, $\Sigma$ the \risp{RMS} radius of the condensate, $M(X)=N(X)m$, with $N(X)$ the number of atoms and $m$ their mass, and $g$ the mean-field interaction.
 For simplicity, in the interaction term we have used the average density.
-This approximation, and the use of spherical instead of axial coordinates, greatly simplify the notation without affecting the physical content.
+This approximation, and the use of spherical instead of axial coordinates, greatly simplify the notation without affecting the physical content. \risp{Note that all quantities appearing in Eq. (\ref{GPE}) are defined on the bright sector only.
+In particular, $N(X)$ is the number of atoms currently in the bright sector, and $X$, $R$, and $\Sigma$ concern the bright-sector condensate. }